 Donna was outstanding as a Care Manager and my mother’s friend.
 We had several frightening health scares and Donna was always there as my Mom’s advocate and protector.
 She was instrumental in our communication with the physicians and questioned their recommendations and prescriptions just as we would have done.
 I strongly feel my mother’s medical care would not have been at the level it was if Donna had not been as strong an advocate as she was.

 I have been using Jennifer Tyner’s as a care manager in the care of my best friend.
 Jennifer has been nothing short of a godsend for at least 10 years.
 She has saved me untold hours on the phone and on the road, as I live out of state.
-Her expertise has seen me through my friend’s care since she could still live in her own home, to the present late stages of Alzhiemer’s.
-My friend is not always an easy person to get along with, and there were a few missteps in the beginning of her care as she rejected a few people completely.
+Her expertise has seen me through my friend’s care since she could still live in her own home, to the present late stages of Alzheimer's.
+My friend is not always an easy person to get along with, and there were a few missteps at the beginning of her care as she rejected a few people completely.
 She, however, took to Jennifer and the caregivers she arranges for me very quickly.
 Even though she does not always recognize people anymore, she is comfortable with their care.
-Jennifer saw us through the sale of my friends house, to choosing a facility, to medical care and simple everyday needs.
+Jennifer saw us through the sale of my friends' house, to choosing a care community, to medical care and simple everyday needs.

 As I had promised my friend to keep her in her own home as long as possible and in the area where her social circle is, the decisions that have had to be made over the years would not have allowed me to keep my promise without Jennifer.
 She is warm, caring, articulate, experienced, and when necessary even clever and tough.

 There are not enough words to express my gratitude and good fortune I feel for knowing Jennifer.
 Your loved one would certainly be fortunate to have her overseeing their care.